EVERYONE IS WELCOME AT EWOOD PARK ACCESS AND INCLUSION FOR ALL

 EWOOD PARK EMERGENCY PROCEDURE

 In the event of any emergency there will be a Police message over the Public Address system preceded by a loud “chime” sound.
-For supporters who are deaf or hard of hearing this message will appear on the big screen.
+For supporters who are deaf or hard of hearing please follow the directions of the stewards/police officers.
 If you are located in the LOWER TIER, remain where you are and listen or look carefully at the Police message.
 Comply immediately if it affects your location.
 Stewards, Police Officers and Officials will direct you to safe areas which may be through exit doors / gates to the street or onto the playing area.
 If you are in the UPPER TIER make your way to the Safe Holding Area, which is clearly signed in the concourse.

 If you are thinking of using Hospitality facilities, they are available for match day and non- match day events.
 There are four function suites - Executive Box, Premier Suite, Legends and Jack’s Kitchen which are all accessible.
 A loop system is available.